exanauts/ExaPF.jl/docs/src/quickstart.md

 ```

 However, a `PowerNetwork` object stores only the **physical** attributes
-of the network, independently from the mathematical formulations
+of the network, independently of the mathematical formulations
 we could use to model the network.
 To choose a particular formulation,
-we need to pass the object `pf` to a `AbstractFormulation` layer.
+we need to pass the object `pf` to an `AbstractFormulation` layer.
 Currently, the only layer implemented is the polar formulation,
-with the `PolarForm` abstraction.
+with the `PolarForm` structure.
 In the future, other formulations
 (e.g. `RectangularForm`) may be implemented as well.